Stacking Peptides Safely

 Duration depends on goals and protocol.
 Some stacks are used cyclically (e.g., 3 months on, 1 month off); others are maintained long-term with monitoring.
 Dr. Kamen establishes appropriate duration.

-Can I stack peptides with weight management medication medications?
+Can I stack peptides with weight-loss medications?

 What if I experience adverse effects from a stack?